What assessments will I have for IT sponsored degree programmes or higher apprenticeships?

 - Personality questionnaire – how you usually think and behave.

 See our advice on online ability tests for more information and tips on how to pass them.

 When will I be tested during my application?

 The application process differs from company to company.
 However, typically you may be asked to complete one or more assessment tests online after submitting your application.
 You might then be tested further if you are invited to an assessment centre for a day of face-to-face assessments alongside other candidates.

 Examples of tests that are used by individual IT employers

 Other large employers have more stages to the selection process.
-IBM asks you to take online tests if your application is accepted.
-Previously these tests have been designed to assess your logical reasoning and ability to process information quickly.
-If you pass, you may be asked to complete a video interview and successful candidates will be invited to an assessment centre for group activities, interviews and presentations.
-There is also a final interview stage.
+IBM has previously asked you to take online tests if your application is accepted.
+These tests were designed to assess your logical reasoning and ability to process information quickly.
+If you passed, you were asked to complete a video interview and successful candidates were invited to an assessment centre for group activities, interviews and presentations, followed by a final interview stage.